 Accounting Principles Generally Accepted in the United States (GAAP)

-The financial statements of the Agency have been prepared in conformity with accounting principles accepted in the United States as applied to governmental entities.
+The financial statements of the Agency have been prepared in conformity with GAAP as applied to governmental entities.
 The Governmental Accounting Standards Board (GASB) is the accepted standards setting body for establishing governmental accounting and financial reporting principles.